 Prior to completing her PhD Angel had an extensive career in arts journalism and publishing, including being a commentator for CBC television’s , an editor for , and a columnist for and editor-in-chief of .
 A leading voice on contemporary visual culture, Angel writes for publications including as ,, and to make the world of art accessible to a broad audience.
 Her academic writing has appeared in the , , .
 She has been a guest lecturer at Harvard University, the University of Toronto, Ryerson University, the Royal Ontario Museum, the Art Gallery of Ontario, the National Gallery of Canada, and the Israel Museum of Art.

-An active volunteer, Sara devotes a portion of her day to doing work for non-for profit organizations.
-She sits on the board of directors of both Pen Canada and Dancing With Parkinson’s.
-She is also a SickKids Leader for the Hospital for Sick Children and a fundraiser for The Stop Community Centre.
+An active volunteer, Angel devotes a portion of her day to doing work for not-for profit organizations.
+She is a Director of Canadian Stage and on the Development Committee of the Pierre Elliott Trudeau Foundation.
+She has served as a Director of both PEN Canada and Dancing with Parkinson’s.
+She has raised funds as a SickKids Leader for the Hospital for Sick Children, and has been an advisor to Re-think Breast Cancer, Canadian Doctors for Refugee Care, and The Stop Community Centre.